ielia/catkin_ws_ekumen_turtlesim/README.md

 # Ekumen TurtleSim Challenge

 ## Pre-requisites
-* Having ROS Indigo or above installed.
+* ROS Indigo or above installed.
-* Having ROS top-level environment variables on the terminals to use.
+* ROS top-level environment variables on the terminals to use.
+* Python 2.7+ installed.
+* Meteor installed.

 ## Installation
 ```bash